wazuh/wazuh-documentation/source/user-manual/registering-agents/register_agent_authd.rst

-.. _register_agent_manual:
+.. _register_agent_authd:

-Register agents automatically with authd
+Registering agents automatically with authd
 =============================================

 Choose the method that best meets your needs: